varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 			  error 405 "Not allowed.";
 		  }
                   # jump to hit/miss
-		  return (lookup);
+		  return (purge);
 	  }
   }

-  sub vcl_hit {
-	  if (req.method == "PURGE") {
-	          purge;
-		  error 200 "Purged.";
-	  }
-  }

-  sub vcl_miss {
-	  if (req.method == "PURGE") {
-	          purge;
-		  error 200 "Purged.";
-	  }
-  }

-As you can see we have used two new VCL subroutines, vcl_hit and vcl_miss.
-When we call lookup Varnish will try to lookup the object in its cache.
-It will either hit an object or miss it and so the corresponding subroutine is called.
-In vcl_hit the object that is stored in cache is available and we can set the TTL.
-The purge in vcl_miss is necessary to purge all variants in the cases where you hit an object, but miss a particular variant.
+As you can see we have used a new action - return(purge).
+This ends execution of vcl_recv and jumps to vcl_hash.
+This is just like we handle a regular request.
+When vcl_hash calls return(lookup) varnish will purge the object and then call vcl_purge.
+Here you have the option of adding any particular actions you want Varnish to take once it has purge the object.

 So for example.com to invalidate their front page they would call out to Varnish like this::